beepeep/docs/content/authentication/authenticating-with-saml-single-sign-on/viewing-and-managing-your-active-saml-sessions.md

   {% note %}

-  **Note:** When you revoke a session, you remove your SAML authentication to that organization.
+  **Note:** When you revoke a session, to that organization.
 To access the organization again, you will need to single sign-on through your identity provider.
 For more information, see "[About authentication with SAML SSO](/github/authenticating-to-github/about-authentication-with-saml-single-sign-on)."

   {% endnote %}